devcontainers-contrib/features/README.md

 </div>

-💻 Works with devcontainers  \
+💻 Works with devcontainers  \yes
-☁️ Works with GitHub Codespaces \
+☁️ Works with GitHub Codespaces \yes
-👀 Don't see your feature here?   [🔥Suggest a new feature!🔥](https://github.com/devcontainers-contrib/features/issues/new?template=suggest-feature.yaml)
+👀 Don't see your feature here?   [yes Suggest a new feature!yes](https://github.com/devcontainers-contrib/features/issues/new?template=new-feature.yaml)

 ## Usage